 Targeted efforts are made in order to increase the proportion of women at management level.
-All job postings are phrased, so they are gender-neutral; and equal terms are offered in relation to management development courses and promotions.
+All job postings are phrased so they are gender-neutral; and equal terms are offered in relation to management development courses and promotions.

 Within the management group, discussions about management diversity are ongoing, and the strength of such diversity is expressed at all levels in the organisation.
+At Genan, it is of great importance to offer equal opportunities for all - irrespective of gender, race, religion, sexual orientation, age or any other parameter other than qualifications and competence.